-Top 5 Times When Dog The Bounty Hunter’s Wife Beth Chapman Won Over The Internet
+Top 5 Times Dog The Bounty Hunter’s Wife Beth Chapman Won Over The Internet

 .
 My first great grand baby he’s adorable and he’s precious and he came 5 weeks early to meet me ????. @dakotadog808 Nothing more beautiful or inspiring than the birth of a new baby A new Generation Of Chapman’s you will be an amazing father I’m very proud of you ????????congratulations @lelandbchapman on the birth of your first Grand baby . it just gets better @wgnamerica @dogsmostwantedtvshow #dogsmostwanted

 In the photos, Beth gave a great big smile to the camera as she holds her newborn great-grandson.
-The Dog & Beth: On The Hunt star looked radiant as she poses in a very hip outfit, consisting in a pair of washed jeans and a curve-hugging, sparkling top.
+The Dog & Beth: On The Hunt star looked radiant as she poses in a very hip outfit, consisting of a pair of washed jeans and a curve-hugging, sparkling top.
 Beth topped off her look with a fabulous black hat adorned with red and pink roses, showing that great-grandmothers can be fashionable, too.

 - Standing Her Ground Against Bullies